-If you are a Canadian, you should know that the Iranian travel visa for Canadians now pretty much mirrors the process for Americans.
-You must apply for the visa in advance and do a guided tour from an operator licensed by the Ministry of Foreign Affairs (MFA).
-An Iranian travel visa for Canadians is not hard to get, but there are certain things you have to take into consideration.
+If you are a Canadian, you should know that the Iranian travel visa for Canadians now pretty much mirrors the process for the Iran tourist visa for US citizens.

-I subscribe to every travel newsletter out there.
+I subscribe to every travel email list out there.
 My philosophy, which usually works, is to buy the fantastic deal, whatever those date are, and then ask for the time off work.

 Here’s the problem: